-The managing company of an FT ("Sociedad Gestora de Fondos de Titulización") shall be a public limited company duly authorised by CNMV, which is responsible for the incorporation, management and representation of the FT.
+- Managing company.
+The managing company of an FT 6. ("Sociedad Gestora de Fondos de Titulización") shall be a public limited company duly authorised by the CNMV, which is responsible for the incorporation, management and representation of the FT.
 On the other hand, the managing company acts on behalf of the FT and has the duty to safeguard the interests of the bondholders and the other creditors of the FT, as mentioned above.
-Managing companies are responsible for the management of the securitised portfolio of assets, although regarding PHs and/or CTHs, as referred to above in question 4.3, the responsibility for the management of the PH/CTH.

-7. Compartments

-Independent compartments may be created within the same, with its own issuance of bonds and its own independent obligations, FT.
-Additionally, the incorporation deed may envisage the separate liquidation of each of those compartments.

-8. Regulatory authority

-As referred to in sections 4 ("Incorporation of an FT") and 5 ("Managing company") above, and although it is expected that this part of Act 5/2015 may be adjusted in a near future pursuant to the Securitisation Regulation, for the time being Spanish securitisation funds need the prior authorisation of and registration with the CNMV in Spain, and managing companies require the prior authorisation of the CNMV.
+Managing companies are responsible for the management of the securitised portfolio of assets, although regarding PHs and/or CTHs, as referred to above in question 4.3 above, the responsibility for the management of the underlying assets remains in the issuer of the PH/CTH. - 7.
+Independent compartments may be Compartments. created within the same, with its own issuance of bonds and its own independent obligations, FT.
+Additionally, the incorporation deed may envisage the separate liquidation of each of those compartments. - 8.
+Regulatory authority.
+As referred to in sections 4 ("Incorporation of an FT") and 5 ("Managing company") above, FTs need the prior authorisation of and registration with the CNMV in Spain, and managing companies require the prior authorisation of the CNMV.